The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: Related Work

 Some limitations of binary voxel states can be addressed with a probabilistic voxel representation.
 This defines voxel occupancy as the likelihood that a voxel should contain sensor measurements.
-NBV approaches using this representation select next best views with \gls{inf} metrics.
-These quantify the value of a view by evaluating the expected information of likely visible voxels. \citet{Potthast2014} use an \gls{inf} metric to quantify the visibility of unobserved voxels from views and select a next best view to have the highest \gls{inf}. \citet{Isler2016} and \citet{Delmerico2017} present several \gls{inf}-based view selection metrics that consider the occupancy probability, visibility and distance of voxels from a view. \citet{Abduldayem2017} and \citet{Almadhoun2019} present an approach that uses knowledge of geometric symmetry in a scene to predict voxel occupancy.
+NBV approaches using this representation select next best views with \gls{inf} metrics, which quantify view value as the expected information available from voxels. \citet{Potthast2014,Isler2016,Delmerico2017} present \gls{inf}-based view selection metrics that consider the occupancy probability, visibility and distance of voxels from a view. \citet{Abduldayem2017,Almadhoun2019} use knowledge of the scene geometry to predict voxel occupancy.

-\citet{Curless2011} use occupancy probabilities to create an implicit \gls{tsdf} surface \citep{Curless1996} and select next best views to reduce its uncertainty. \citet{Hou2019} present a method that improves upon the accuracy of independent per-voxel occupancy probabilities by using a \gls{mcmc} Gibbs sampler to jointly estimate occupancy probabilities for the entire voxel grid. \citet{Lauri,Lauri2020} present a multi-sensor approach that chooses a set of next best views to jointly maximise an \gls{inf} metric while reducing unnecessary overlap between the views.
-These probabilistic approaches are able to obtain observations with more consistent scene coverage due to the greater fidelity of their voxel representations.
+\citet{Curless2011} create an implicit \gls{tsdf} surface \citep{Curless1996} and select views to reduce its uncertainty. \citet{Hou2019} improve upon the accuracy of independent per-voxel occupancy probabilities by jointly estimating occupancy probabilities for the entire voxel grid. \citet{Lauri,Lauri2020} jointly maximise an \gls{inf} metric between multiple sensors while reducing unnecessary overlap between their views.
+These probabilistic approaches are able to obtain observations with more consistent scene coverage by encoding more detailed measurement information in voxels, but are still limited by the voxel grid resolution.

-Some recent works have applied deep learning to the \gls{nbv} problem. \citet{Wang2019} train a \gls{cnn} to select next best views with the greatest number of visible occupied voxels. \citet{Mendoza2020} train a \gls{cnn} to select views that can provide the greatest increase in scene coverage while satisfying overlap constraints.
-These approaches can obtain highly complete observations of scenes with geometry similar to the training sets but do not generalise to scenes with unseen geometry.
+Some recent works \citep{Wang2019,Mendoza2020,Pan2022,Pan2023a} have applied learning methods to the \gls{nbv} problem by training networks to select next best views from a predefined set.
+These approaches can obtain highly complete observations of scenes with geometry similar to the training sets but do not necessarily generalise to scenes with unseen geometry.

 Many volumetric approaches that choose views from a predefined set are capable of obtaining observations with high coverage of the scene volume; however, the completeness of these observations depends on the distribution of the predefined views since high coverage of the scene volume does not ensure good surface visibility.